Sami-Jagirdar/joylink/README.md

   - You will now be able to press buttons, move the analog stick, tilt your phone (if motion controls enabled), speak voice commands (if voice commands enabled) to execute the corresponding keyboard / mouse actions!
   - Note: For voice commands: You will need to preface each command with the hotword - 'JoyLink'.
 For example, if the command is 'punch', you will need to say 'Joylink punch' for the command to be recognized.
   - No other device will be able to connect while one device is already connected
-  - The connected device can be disconnected by simply closing the browser tab or clicking the Disconnect button on the connections page
+  - The connected device can be disconnected by simply closing the browser tab or clicking the Disconnect button on the Connections page
   - Enjoy!